|

 105. comprehensible

-capable of being comprehended or understood
+capable of being understood

 106. fraternize